Asian shares emerge from rout as stimulus hopes calm panic

 “We are now expecting a rolling 1H20 global growth contraction and a powerful global disinflationary wave to take hold,” they added.
 “We expect the Fed to cut to zero at or before its March 18 meeting.”

-Benchmarks Brent crude futures and U.S. West Texas Intermediate (WTI) crude bounced back after having recorded their biggest one-day percentage declines since January 1991 on Monday.
+Benchmarks Brent crude futures LCOc1 and U.S. West Texas Intermediate (WTI) crude CLc1 bounced back after having recorded their biggest one-day percentage declines since January 1991 on Monday.
 [O/R]

 Gold prices fell 1%, retreating from the last session’s jump above the key $1,700 level, as safe-haven demand waned a little amid speculation of global stimulation measures.
 [GOL/]